mplattu/happiness-wireless/README.md

 6. Failed to upload data to server (wifi connection)
 7. Failed to upload data to server (https connection)

+## Programming the Buttons

+1. Clear memory:
+  * Close switch > LED blink > Open switch > LED off > Close switch > LED blink > Open switch
+1. Teach new button:
+  * Close switch > LED blink > Press remote button > LED stady on

+You have to repeat the programming procedure for both red and green receiver.

+For more information see `doc/AUREL_RX_MHCS.pdf`

 ## Copyright Notice

 The documents in `doc/` folder are subject to their own copyrights.